apitrace/apitrace/docs/Android.markdown

-# Tracing Dalvik VM (Java) applications on Android #
+# Tracing Java applications on Android #

-Android's Java virtual machine, Dalvik, runs as a system service (started at bootup by `init`) and Java applications are run by forks of the initial resident process.
+Android's Java virtual machine, runs as a system service (started at bootup by `init`) and Java applications are run by forks of the initial resident process.
 Thus, injecting apitrace's tracing library is different from other operating systems.